Ukraine rebels speak of heavy losses in battle against government troops

 Government forces said the fighting erupted in the early hours after rebels refused to lay down their arms as part of Poroshenko's peace plan.

-Both Ukrainian government and rebel accounts of the fighting suggested a major battle involving armored vehicles including tanks.
+Both Ukrainian government and rebel accounts of the fighting suggested a major battle involving armoured vehicles including tanks.

-A top rebel commander, Igor Strelkov, reported "heavy losses" in equipment and arms among the separatists, faced with a huge superiority in heavy armor on the government side at Yampil.
+A top rebel commander, Igor Strelkov, reported "heavy losses" in equipment and arms among the separatists, faced with a huge superiority in heavy armour on the government side at Yampil.

 "We beat off the first attack and destroyed one tank.
 But it is difficult to take on 20 tanks.
 The battle is going on.
 Our people are holding but we can't rule out that they (government forces) will break through," Strelkov, who is also known as Girkin, said in a videoed statement.
 He urged Moscow to "take some measures".